NateEag/nateeag.com/pages/index.md

 [Stephanie](https://stephaniegaileagleson.com) and a father to my children James, Isaac, and Maryn.
 I am a brother to my three sisters, Hannah, Miriam, and Abigail, and a son to my parents, Bruce and Mary Ann.
-I am eternally grateful for all they have poured into my life.
+I am eternally grateful for all the good they have poured into my life.

 [comment]: (TODO Hyperlinks for family?
 Only if they want them, I suppose.)